-His treatment begins with consultation and pulse diagnosis, which are basics of Ayurvedic diagnosis.
-At a glance he said I might have some troubles in my heart and my liver.
-I was surprised at that, because it was what I was told by medical checkup doctors of different hospitals for years.
+His treatment begins with consultation and pulse diagnosis, which are the basics of Ayurvedic diagnosis.
+At a glance, he said I might have some troubles in my heart and my liver.
+I was surprised at that because it was what medical checkup doctors told me of different hospitals for years.
 A cup of special herb tea was served.
 After drinking it, I was taken to the bed to lie on my stomach.
-The practitioner patted my back with hot oiled herb covered with cotton cloth like a ball, and then he massaged the whole of my body, from head to legs.
+The practitioner patted my back with hot oiled herb covered with a cotton cloth like a ball, and then he massaged the whole of my body, from head to legs.
 When the massage was complete, I was taken to a big wooden capsule and told to get inside.
-I did it, the capsule was closed and herbs were boiled underneath so that the capsule was filled with hot herbal vapour to help me sweat and take out toxic body wastes with sweat.
+I did it, the capsule was closed, and herbs were boiled underneath so that the capsule was filled with hot herbal vapour to help me sweat and take out toxic body wastes with sweat.
 I went to the shower room, washed the sweat off, and then everything was over.

 This treatment costs 13,000 Yen.
-It looks a little expensive, but every time I take this I feel refreshed very much.
+It looks a little expensive, but every time I take this, I feel refreshed very much.
 A specially-made herbal curry and rice set is served upon request.
 Some kinds of good-for-health herb tea, liqueur, and suspicious-looking pills are sold in additional charges.
-I don't know how they would be effective, but one thing I can say is that people say I look slimmer than I did half a year ago, and that I've never caught a cold for this half a year, though coworkers around me do often.
+I don’t know how they would be effective, but one thing I can say is that people say I look slimmer than I did half a year ago and that I’ve never caught a cold for this half a year, though coworkers around me often do.